 What about a symmetric situation: a famous professor reviews a paper on a topic someone in their lab is currently working on?¶

 This is one of the conflicting situations that is not solved by rules of the current system.
-(There are not rules for everything.)
+(There are no rules for everything.)
 It then becomes a question of ethics.
 You will observe both ethical and unethical behaviors from people in your community.
 Do your best to reward and interact more with ethical people, while avoiding interactions with unethical ones.

 I'm reviewing a paper that's not 100% my expertise, how deep should I dive?¶